 - The use of any mineral or metal detecting device capable of detecting the underground or underwater location of geological, archaeological or historical objects or materials is prohibited.
 Provided, however, that this section shall not apply to: fathometers, radar equipment and electronic equipment used primarily for the navigation and safe operation of boats and aircraft; to persons possessing a permit from the State Archaeologist to conduct legitimate archaeological research when such permit is signed by the Director of Parks and Recreation; and to an individual engaged in a limited search for a lost item under supervision of the park Superintendent.

 Camping rates in Tennessee State Parks are standardized according to the facilities available.
-The standardized rates range from $8.00 (4 people) per night for our primitive sites up to $25.00 (4 people) for our premium sites.
-Typical campsites with water & electric are $20.00 per night for 4 people with additional people $1.00 each.
-Rates subject to change without notice and do not include taxes
+The standardized rates range from $8 (4 people) per night for our primitive sites up to $25 (4 people) for our premium sites.
+Typical campsites with water and electric are $20.00 per night for four people with additional people $1.00 each.
+Rates subject to change without notice and do not include taxes.

 There are nine (9) golf courses managed by the Tennessee Golf Trail of which three (3) courses are Jack Nicklaus designed Bear Trace signature courses.
 The rates may differ from course to course, from winter to summer and from weekday to weekend.
 Check out our published rates at this web address: www.tngolftrail.net.

 There are six (6) parks with resort inns and cabins and fifteen (15) parks with cabins only.
 The rates vary by park, type of room or cabin and time of year.
-Check out our published rates at this web address: http://www.tnstateparks.com/pdf/inncabn.pdf
+Please visit individual parks, for rate information.

 Sixteen (16) parks have conference and meeting rooms that can handle group conferences, meetings, and weddings from 10 people to 1000 people.
-Check out our published rates at this web address: http://www.tnstateparks.com/pdf/meeting_rates.pdf.
+Please contact individual parks, for rate information.

 Camping accommodations, inns and cabins, conference rooms and golf fees can be secured with cash, personal checks, and with major credit cards including Master Card, Visa, American Express and Discover.